We currently run a wide range of work programmes across Greater Manchester, some of which are detailed below.

 - Early intervention in psychosis services.
 The national early intervention in psychosis access and waiting time standard aims to ensure that people with first episode psychosis receive prompt assessment and access to evidence-based interventions.
 Early intervention in psychosis services can improve clinical outcomes, such as admission rates, symptoms and relapse, for people with a first episode of psychosis.
 Read more

 - Eating disorders.
-Eating disorders (anorexia nervosa, bulimia nervosa) and binge eating disorders are very complex psychiatric disorders.
+Eating disorders (Anorexia nervosa, Avoidant Restrictive Food Intake Disorder, bulimia nervosa and binge eating disorders) are very complex psychiatric disorders.
 There’s significant evidence to suggest that early access to comprehensive treatment improves the prognosis of these young people, reduces need for inpatient treatment and decreases long term morbidity and mortality.
 Our aim is to improve access and waiting times for children and young people with an eating disorder.
 Read more

 - Improving access to psychological therapies.
 This is a national NHS programme across England, offering National Institute for Health and Care Excellence approved interventions to treat people with common mental illnesses, such as depression and anxiety disorders.
 We’re working towards improving access rates by investing more in services but also by looking at the way we are delivering services.
 We’re also working towards supporting more people with long term physical health conditions and co-morbid anxiety disorders and depression Read more